 Section 54.
 Section 15.15 of S.L.
-1999-237 is amended by designating the existing language as (a) and adding a new subsection to read:
+1999-237 is amended by designating the

 "Section 15.15.(b) If the Director of the Office of State Budget determines that sufficient State funds are available from any source to match federal funds for the detoxification of the Warren County polychlorinated biphenyl (PCB) landfill, consistent with the provisions of Section 29.9 of S.L.
 1998-212, the Director may transfer funds not to exceed seven million dollars (\$7,000,000) to the Department of Environment and Natural Resources to be placed in the nonreverting reserve established under Section 29.9(a) of S.L.
-1998-212."
+1998-212.